varoOP/Portfolio/DOCKER_DEPLOYMENT.md

 3. **GitHub Actions will automatically:**
    - Build your React app
    - Create a Docker image
-   - Push to Docker Hub
+   - Push to GitHub Container Registry (ghcr.io)

 ## 🔧 Configuration